PhD Program Funding

 Fellowship awards

-University Fellowship Competition: The department nominates one outstanding incoming student for the Two-Year Graduate School Fellowship in early spring.
-The fellowship provides support for the first academic (nine-month) year, and an additional academic year of support once the student reaches dissertator status.
-The fellowship includes a stipend, remission of tuition and segregated fees, plus health insurance benefits during each of the two years.
+University Fellowship CompetitionThe department nominates one outstanding incoming student for the One-Year Graduate School Fellowship in early spring.
+The fellowship provides support for the first academic (nine-month) year to provide the student with dedicated time to engage in research with a counseling psychology faculty supervisor.
+The fellowship includes a stipend, remission of tuition and segregated fees, plus health insurance benefits.

 Graduate assistantships

-Teaching assistantships (TA): The number of TAs that the department is able to employ each year depends on course offerings and enrollment.
-TA salary for 2023-2024, for a 50 percent appointment is approximately $23,227 for a nine-month appointment, and includes remission of tuition with benefits.
+The Department of Counseling Psychology has a limited number of graduate teaching assistantships.
+The number of TAs that the department is able to employ each year depends on departmental financial resources, course offerings, and enrollment.
 Salary amounts for TA positions are not negotiable.
 Positions in the Department of Counseling Psychology are announced in late spring to entering and continuing doctoral students.
-Students may also contact other departments for positions within their programs.
+Students are also encouraged to apply to positions contact other departments for positions within their programs.

 Additional information about tuition, stipends and funding